gearz-lab/hypersonic/docs-md/Schema.md

 Schema
 ===

-Even though Gearz is document oriented, it's tables and fields must follow a convention.
+Even though Hypersonic is document oriented, it's tables and fields must follow a convention.

 Databases and tables that belong to gearz are preceded by an underscore.
 Ex: `_users`.